DigiBP/Team-Apples/README.md

 At any point of this process, the customer can always purchase the license, the process resumes on the step “Register order in CRM”.

+When the Apples Group met with Ximiq, they discovered that their business process did not have any process model  or workflow integration behind.
+Therefore, the Group created a best effort AS-IS BPMN process with the information they received from Ximiq.
+BPMN stands for Business Process Model and Notation.
+It is a standardized graphical notation used for modeling business processes in a visual format.
+BPMN provides a set of symbols and rules to represent various elements of a business process, such as activities, events, gateways, and flows.
+Overall, BPMN helps organizations improve process efficiency, identify bottlenecks, and streamline operations by providing a clear and standardized representation of business processes.

 ![AS-IS-PROCESS/01_AS-IS_Sales Process ADOIT RGfW.png](https://github.com/DigiBP/Team-Apples/blob/4d466a928f8c591dfe7c846aaeca9fe214f92d3c/AS-IS-PROCESS/01_AS-IS_Sales%20Process%20ADOIT%20RGfW.png)

 Description of AS-IS Process Elements, Problems and Possible Improvements